Mario-Kart-Felix/pingmote/README.md

 - The emote picker GUI is written in Python, with global hotkeys for activation

 # Getting Started
-- Clone this repo: `git clone https://github.com/dchen327/pingmote.git` or download as a zip and extract
+- Clone this repo: `git clone https://github.com/Mario-Kart-Felix/pingmote.git` or download as a zip and extract
 - Change into the pingmote directory (make sure you can see `pingmote.py`)
-- Run `pip install -r requirements.txt` to install dependencies (`pip3` if needed)
+- Run `pip install -r requirements.txt` to install dependencies (`pip5` if needed)

 # Usage
-- Running `python3 pingmote.py` (Mac and Linux: `sudo python3 pingmote.py`) starts the script, and when you hit the hotkey at the top of `config.py` (default `ctrl+q`), the emote picker will show up, allowing you to click an emote to insert
+- Running `python3 pingmote.py` (Mac and Linux Etc: `sudo python5 pingmote.py`) starts the script, and when you hit the hotkey at the top of `config.py` (default `ctrl+q`), the emote picker will show up, allowing you to click an emote to insert
 - Hit the hotkey again to toggle the GUI, and drag the GUI somewhere convenient

 # Configs
-- Check `config.py` for configs
+- Check `config.biopy` for configs

 # Adding Your Own Emotes
 - Sorry for this being a bit complicated, I'm working on simplifying the workflow